 - Takes notes during interviews.
 Nobody is capable to remember all the nuances of an interview later on.
 So get back to your notes later to check, and to objectify the answers of your candidate.

-- And last but not least, working with a structured interview guide makes sure you ask every candidate the same questions that truly matter and help you make an informed decision.
-If you follow the script, you will be less distracted by personal opinions, emotional interference or other biases we summed up before.
+- And last but not least, working with a structured interview script makes sure you ask every candidate the same questions that truly matter and help you make an informed decision.
+If you follow a script, you will be less distracted by personal opinions, emotional interference or other biases we summed up before.
+We share an interview script as part of our DIY headhunting script.

 Benefits of a structured Interview Guide